rafaelkaufmann/opencontract/README.md

 * By default, the contract body and the predicates `isExpired`, `isRevoked` are all written as JavaScript.
 The library supplies a sandboxed context for (async) execution and some treatment on deserialization, but this is still foreign code being `eval`'d. *Caveat emptor*.
 You should rely on human-verified signed contract templates for trust.
 * Alternatively, you can use Clauses, a simple, purely declarative DSL that is able to express most useful contracts.
 In virtue of it not being Turing-complete, contracts using Clauses are inherently more safe, which should be weighed against their limited expressiveness.
 * Most contracts will be about the Real World (c), and sometimes that world is uncertain.
 Thus, contract states are per-party probabilities, that is, numbers between 0 (definitely breached) and 1 (definitely not breached).
 We have our clever ideas for how the library will assign these numbers, but in the end, it's always in the hand of the contract writer.
-* P2P will be implemented on top of WebRTC, using the `rtc-io` modules.
+* P2P will be implemented on top of existing transports.
+One idea is WebRTC, using the `rtc-io` modules.
 We will supply a switchboard for peer discovery.
 All peer communications will be JSON-based, so there will be little effort if one decides to use another transport.
 * Oracles are how `body` is allowed to consult with the Real World (c).
 The same API will cater to P2P and oracling.
 Using a Strategy pattern, you will be able to supply any specific oracling behavior you desire for your peer.
 Some examples will be supplied, including one which requires human intervention.

 In the interest of clarity and future-proofing, this library is written using "experimental" JavaScript features.
 Notably, we use `async/await` from the ECMAScript 7 spec, which rids us of callback hell once and for all (yay!) but will probably only become standard JavaScript in the distant future (boo!).
 Therefore, we primitive humanoids are forced to use [Babel](http://babeljs.io/) to transpile down to whatever version of ES our environments actually support.